djplaner/memex/docs/sense/Teaching/Mathematics/mathematical-mindsets.md

 In mathematics classes students often don't know what area of mathematics they're working on.

-Nine strategies for "encouraging students to become more aware of the the mathematics they are learning and their place in the learning process"
+Nine strategies for "encouraging students to become more aware of the the mathematics they are learning and their place in the learning process" i.e. the first two parts of the 3-part [[assessment-for-learning]] process.

 1. Self-assessment